Planetary Science Research Discoveries

 Recent missions have helped researchers determine the composition of one of the largest impact craters in the Solar System: South Pole-Aitken basin.

-20 OCT 97 Moonbeams and Elements.
+20 OCT 97 Moonbeams and Elements

 by G. Jeffrey Taylor